 Race, Entrepreneurship, and Urban Revitalization in Detroit

-Miller, Candace, Department of Sociology, University of Virginia
+Miller, Candace, Sociology - Graduate School of Arts and Sciences, University of Virginia

 Pendergrass, Sabrina, AS-Inst-Afri-Am & African Stud, University of Virginia